LouXonline/LouXonline.github.io/_posts/2024-08-19-photography.md

 ### Testing the lenses

-After having lunch at _Ponta do Garajau_ restaurant, in Ribeira Quente, we also visited the Santa Iría viewpoint.
+After having lunch at _Ponta do Garajau_ restaurant, in Ribeira Quente, we also visited the Santa Iria viewpoint.
 A sort of small peninsula stands out from the entire view.
 I felt this was perfect to test out the different lenses.
 Here are the results for the wide camera, 24mm lenses, 28mm lenses and 35 mm lenses, post-editing:

 <swiper-container keyboard="true" navigation="true" pagination="false" rewind="true">
   <swiper-slide>{% include figure.liquid loading="eager" path="assets/img/photography_introduction/wide_earth.jpeg" class="img-fluid rounded z-depth-1" %}</swiper-slide>